seL4/docs/TutorialsReworked/CAmkES/camkes2.md

 # CAmkES Tutorial 2
-This tutorial describes CAmkES in greater detail, building on [Tutorial 1](camkes1).
+This tutorial shows how to build events in CAmkES.

 Learn how to:
 - Represent and implement events in CAmkES.